Yandex Cloud

 To create an external JDBC data source:

-1. View the description of the CLI command to create a data source:
+1. View the description of the CLI command for creating a data source:

 yc managed-greenplum pxf-datasource create jdbc --help